m-deepankar-singh/sentiment-analysis/README.md

 ## Note

-This application requires an active internet connection to communicate with the Gemini AI API for video analysis.
+This application requires an API key to communicate with the Gemini AI for video analysis.

 ## Acknowledgements